All new members

-- We recommend all potential students observe at least two class sessions (one fundamentals and one advanced) prior
+We recommend all potential students observe at least two class sessions (one fundamentals and one advanced) prior to beginning training.

-- New adult members begin practice the first Monday/Wednesday of each month (no fundamentals class
+- New adult members begin practice the first Monday or Wednesday of each month (note: there is no fundamentals class

 in August).
 All registration requirements (including judo gi) must be completed prior to the first of that month.